What is OCD?

 Obsessions

 Naturally, someone with OCD experiences an urge to deal with this supposed threat.
-While the “threat” varies from person to person, one axiom is that a person with OCD has difficulty tolerating the uncertainty that this threat will manifest, and therefore obsessively worries about this topic.
+While the “threat” varies from person to person, a person with OCD has difficulty tolerating the uncertainty that this threat will manifest, and therefore obsessively worries about this topic.
+They find their topic very hard to let go of, and often experience rapid thoughts paired with this “in danger” feeling that the thoughts need to be responded to.

 Compulsions